dreamcatcher-tech/network/Inbox/2024-08-15 1841 separate entities on stripe.md

 Proposing a company that has the revnenue shares as certs on our own chain rather than NFTs might be simpler to list.

+Allow any kinds of assets to be used as part of the purchase agreement.
+Can also be kudos.
+Can mint your own impact - like gratitude.

 Generate standard business plans: